We wanted to create a series dedicated to how to pass the NDEB exam when moving your dental practice to Canada.

 According to Dr. Naous, the AFK is all about discipline.
 You should start preparing for your exam about 3-4 months before sitting for the test.

 You want to soak in as much of the practice information as much as possible.
 She strongly recommends prep programs and courses as part of your studying regimen.

-The reason for this long preparation is because you will be competing against others in your “cycle.”
+The reason for this long preparation is that you will be competing against others in your “cycle.”

 The more people that join prep courses, the more experience and exposure they will get with mock exams and practice materials compared to you.

 The AFK covers a great deal of information that requires reference materials.
 While you can do it all on your own, it is easier when you have a curriculum or outline provided by people that have passed the exam and have been researching the material for a long time.

 The exams are not very hard, but they are very detailed, so it may take some time in order to understand everything thoroughly enough so that you know exactly what information is necessary when answering questions correctly on the exam day!

 Should I Join a Preparation Program or course for the AFK Exam?